sjl/cl-ggp/docs/03-reference.markdown

     (PLAYER-UPDATE-GAME PLAYER MOVES)

-Called after all player have made their moves.
+Called after all players have made their moves.

-  `moves` will be a list of moves made by the players.
+  `moves` will be a list of `(role . move)` conses representing moves made by each player last turn.